Alex Murdaugh’s attorneys accuse clerk of court of jury tampering in motion seeking new murder trial – KION546

 Clerk wrote tell-all book

-Hill and co-author Neil R. Gordon last month published the book, “Behind the Doors of Justice: The Murdaugh Murders,” in which Hill shared behind-the-scenes details from the trial.

-In the book, Hill wrote she had known Murdaugh for many years in a professional context and was “concerned” about those relationships given the serious accusations.
+In it, Hill wrote she had known Murdaugh for many years in a professional context and was “concerned” about those relationships given the serious accusations.

 “Regardless of guilt or innocence, for me, reconciling Alex’s diametrically opposite roles was troublesome but not something I would allow to interfere with my sworn duties as clerk,” she wrote.